Joseph Evans Ram

 The two pumps were purchased in 1988 from the scrap compound, along with a few spares.

-No 43141B is now at the Westonzoyland site in Somerset, No 43141A has been fully restored but is not on public display at present.
+No 43141B is now at the Westonzoyland site in Somerset, No 43141A has been fully restored and runs well on air; it has since been relocated to Internal Fire Museum, West Wales where it is run on steam during steaming days.